sophielansweeper/embedded-workflow-builder-docs/docs/connectors/prismatic.md

 Prismatic Refresh Token

+To start using the Prismatic component you need to use your authenticated prism client to call the `prism me:token --type refresh` command.
+Running this command will give you a refresh token, which you can use to make requests to the Prismatic API.

+Now that you have your token, create a new Prismatic connection and enter the token you received from the Prism CLI.

 | Input         | Comments                                                                                                 | Default |
 | ------------- | -------------------------------------------------------------------------------------------------------- | ------- |
 | Refresh Token | Provide the Refresh Token obtained from the prism command line by calling prism me:token --type refresh. |         |